aws-samples/lambda-ecs-worker-pattern/README.md

 ![Architecture overview of the Lambda ECS Worker Pattern](LambdaECSWorkerPattern.png)

-As a demo, we use this pattern to implement a ray-tracing worker using the popular open source [POV-Ray](http://www.povray.org/) ray-tracer that can be triggered by uploading a POV-Ray scene description wrapped into a .ZIP file into an Amazon S3 bucket.
+As a demo, we use this pattern to implement a ray-tracing worker using the popular open source [POV-Ray](http://www.povray.org/) ray-tracer, triggered by uploading a POV-Ray scene description wrapped into a .ZIP file in an Amazon S3 bucket.
 Running a ray-tracer inside AWS Lambda would probably take more than the limit of 60 seconds to complete, so we use Lambda to push the Amazon S3 Notification data into an Amazon SQS queue and start an Amazon ECS Task for the actual processing.
 The shell script running in the Amazon ECS Task’s container takes care of fetching the input data from Amazon S3, running the POV-Ray ray-tracing software and uploading the result image